blixilla/LocareJSON/README.md

   * linkedURI (optional): URI associated to specific atlas mesh association, e.g. direct link to viewer presenting relevant data

 ## Naming convention
-The Locare files follow the naming convention '[prefix].locare.json'.
+The LocareJSON files follow the naming convention '[prefix].locare.json'.
 The prefix should closely resemble the data the JSON represents (e.g., the subject ID, original file name etc.).

 ## Contributing
 Feel free to reach out, either by email (c.h.blixhavn@medisin.uio.no) or by raising an issue.
 Also, pull requests are welcome.